leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/STRUCTURE/FABULA/6brooksind_intertextuality_and_narrative_design_framework_brooks.md

 PROPERTY: FABULA

 ---

 ### Title: **Brooks's Intertextuality and Narrative Design Framework**

 - **Intertextuality and Narrative Design**:
-  - **Definition**: Peter Brooks delves into how narratives are intricately connected to other texts through the concept of intertextuality.
-He argues that narratives are not created in isolation but are instead shaped by their relationships with other works, leading to a rich tapestry of meanings that enhance the reader’s engagement and understanding.
+  - **Definition**: Peter Brooks explores how narratives are intricately connected to other texts through intertextuality.
+He argues that stories are not created in isolation but are shaped by their relationships with other works, enhancing the reader’s understanding and engagement through a rich tapestry of interconnected meanings.

 ---